-conquered death by raising Lazarus, and Jesus was raised from death on the third day.
-Many of the people who welcomed Jesus in Jerusalem that day had also witnessed the raising of Lazarus from death.
-Shouting "Hosanna!
-Blessed is He who comes in the name of the Lord!" and throwing flowers into the air is a Feast that we all look forward to.
-The Feast of Palms or Palm Sunday, is when we celebrate Jesus' entry into Jerusalem by riding on a colt.
-Just like the people of Jerusalem did more than 2000 years ago, we too welcome Him by holding palm leaves and shouting "Hosanna!"
-The day before Palm Sunday is known as Lazarus Saturday.
-On this day, we remember Lazarus being raised from death.
-These two Feasts are closely connected, as Jesus Lazarus is raised from death (St. John 11:1-44) Lazarus and his sisters, Mary and Martha of Bethany, were very close to Jesus.
-When Lazarus was sick, his sisters sent a message to Jesus about their brother's illness.
-After receiving the message, Jesus waited two more days before travelling to Bethany.
-By the time He reached, Lazarus had died and had already been in the tomb for four days.
-St. John 11:21-23 tells us that when Martha heard Jesus was coming, she ran out to meet Him and told Him, "Lord, if You had been here, my brother would not have died.
-But even now, I know that whatever you ask of God, God will give You.
-Jesus said to her, 'Your brother will rise again.'".
-Jesus then goes to the tomb and raises Lazarus.
-Partner Talk Read St. John 11:1-44, and discuss why you believe Jesus waited 2 days before He left to Bethany instead of leaving right away.
-The Church celebrates the raising of Lazarus as a promise.
-We believe that all of us will also be raised and will be presented at the judgement seat during His second coming.
-You might be wondering, Well, if Jesus was very close with Lazarus, Martha, and Mary, then why did He wait to go to Bethany instead of leaving as soon as He heard the sad news?
-Remember, Jesus is both divine and human.
-Through His divinity, He knew that Lazarus' sickness would not result in permanent death.
-Jesus Christ knew that He would bring Lazarus back to life and that this act would bring glory to the Father and the Son.
-Jesus waited to teach us something very important - patience.
-We must have faith even when it looks like things are not going as we had hoped they would.
-Jesus Christ raised a dead body that had already been decomposing in the grave for four days.
-So, now that we know, there is no doubt that He can raise us too.
+Palm Sunday, also known as the Feast of Palms, is a special feast where we remember Jesus entering Jerusalem on a colt while people shouted "Hosanna!
+Blessed is He who comes in the name of the Lord!" and threw flowers into the air.
+Just like the people did over 2000 years ago, we honour Jesus today by holding palm leaves and singing praises.
+The day before Palm Sunday is called Lazarus Saturday, and on this day, we remember how Jesus raised Lazarus from the dead.
+These two celebrations are connected because Jesus showed His power over death by raising Lazarus, and later, He Himself rose from the dead on the third day.
+Many of the people who welcomed Jesus in Jerusalem had seen Lazarus being brought back to life, making this time even more significant for them and for us.
+Lazarus is raised from death (St. John 11:1-44) Lazarus, along with his sisters Mary and Martha, was a dear friend of Jesus.
+When Lazarus became very sick, his sisters sent a message to Jesus asking for His help.
+However, Jesus took two more days before He travelled to Bethany.
+By the time He arrived, Lazarus had already died and had been in the tomb for four days.
+When Martha heard that Jesus was coming, she ran to meet Him and said, "Lord, if You had been here, my brother would not have died.
+But even now, I know that whatever You ask of God, God will give You."
+Jesus replied to her, "Your brother will rise again."
+He then went to the tomb and raised Lazarus from the dead.
+The Church connects this to the promise that one day we too will be raised at the second coming of Jesus.
+You might wonder why Jesus waited to go to Bethany instead of coming right away when He heard the bad news.
+Jesus is both divine and human, and He knew that Lazarus would not stay dead forever.
+His decision to wait was meant to teach us about patience and faith, even when things do not go as we expect.
+The fact that Jesus raised Lazarus, who had been dead for four days, shows us He truly is God.

 In St. John 11:35 we read "Jesus wept".
 This verse shows us Christ's human nature.
 When we feel grief, it is a natural human response to cry or weep.
-In the concluding hymn of our Lazarus Saturday service, we sing: Our Lord went to Bethany To see His friend Lazarus Our Lord wept for the dead man And raised Lazarus to life.
+In the concluding hymn of our Lazarus Saturday service, we sing :

+Our Lord went to Bethany

+To see His friend Lazarus

+Our Lord wept for the dead man

+And raised Lazarus to life.